Replacing Dresser Tops

 It’s easier than you think…. most tops are screwed to the frame from underneath.
 Unscrew the top with a cordless drill, using a Flexible Impact Bit attachment makes this task so much easier to get into those hard to reach places… my husband says it’s one of the best tools he has ever invested in!

 I’m using two 2×10 pine boards for the new top.
 This will give you a nice, solid, chunky wood top… who doesn’t love a chunky wood top!?
 The shortest they come at my local Home Depot is 8ft, so they will need to be cut to size, I measured mine with a one inch overhang on each side and cut with a Miter Saw.
 You can also have Home Depot cut them to size for you.

 To ensure the boards are stable, with no sag in the middle and are as close together as possible, we countersunk several screw evenly spaced using a Kreg mini pocket hole jig as a guide to drill the hole.
 Then screw the two boards together, we prefer to use star head screws (pictured below) because there is less slipping and stripping.

-sander back and forth to form a rounded edge.
+Flip the boards over and sand, concentrating on the edges, rock your sander back and forth to form a rounded edge.
 Now your ready to stain and top coat with the color of your choice, I used Minwax Dark Walnut and top coated with Wise Owl Varnish in Matte.
 Once dry, re attach with screws into existing holes, we used the original screws for this step.

 For the final look, I decided the scalloped trim along the bottom was just a tad bit of detail overload.
 It was easy to remove, popped right off with a little help of a hammer.
 It looked unfinished without it, so I simply trimmed off one whole scallop and then cut that in half.
 I nailed and glued each half to the ends to create a more finished appearance.